-Once you have completed the work of tapering (kokejun), initial rise
+Once you have completed the work of tapering (kokejun), the initial rise

 (tachiagari), and wiring, you can begin the final shaping of the plant.
-Pruning your bonsai tree
+This is known as pruning your bonsai tree.

 Pruning reduces the volume of the tree in order to achieve the goal of

 Pruning lets you achieve diverse effects in bonsai plants.
-After each pruning, new branches and leaves will grow out of the lateral buds and so will more smaller branches and leaves emerge.
+After each pruning, new branches and leaves will grow out of the lateral buds and so smaller branches and leaves emerge.

 In addition, pruning the branches and leaves on the outer side of the bonsai tree stimulates the growth of those on the inner side of the tree, where the branches, buds, and leaves tend to wither due to insufficient sunshine and poor ventilation.